Skip to main content

 Figure \(\PageIndex{25}\) shows an interactive iCn3D model of Methylmalonyl-CoA epimerase in complex with 2-nitronate-propionyl-CoA from S. coelicolor (6WFI)

-The enzyme is a dimer with two identical subunits and catalytic.
-One of the subunits is shown with a blue transparent surface with the bound 2-nitronate-propionyl-CoA inhibitor.
-The other is shown in gray cartoon with the key side chains involved in substrate binding and catalysis shown as color sticks and labeled.
+The enzyme is a dimer with two identical subunits and is catalytic.
+One of the subunits is shown with a blue transparent surface containing the bound 2-nitronate-propionyl-CoA inhibitor.
+The other is shown in a gray cartoon, with the key side chains involved in substrate binding and catalysis shown as color sticks and labeled.

 Methylmalonyl-CoA Mutase

-In this reaction, a methyl group is removed from (R)-methylmalonyl-CoA to form succinyl-CoA, a shown in Figure \(\PageIndex{26}\) below.
+In this reaction, a methyl group is removed from (R)-methylmalonyl-CoA to form succinyl-CoA, as shown in Figure \(\PageIndex{26}\) below.

 Figure \(\PageIndex{26}\): Methylmalonyl-CoA reaction

-This reaction going in the opposite direction is an example of a methyltransferase.
+This reaction, going in the opposite direction, is an example of a methyltransferase.
 Another similar enzyme (which we will see in Chapter 18.4 - Amino Acid Degradation) catalyzes a methyl transfer from homocysteine to a new cofactor, cobalamin, which transfers it to cysteine to form methionine in a reaction catalyzed by methionine synthase.
 Cobalamine and its methylated form are derivatives of Vitamin B12.
-We will leave details of cobalamin biochemistry to the next chapter and will present a mechanism for methylmalonyl-CoA mutase here.
+We will leave the details of cobalamin biochemistry to the next chapter and present a mechanism for methylmalonyl-CoA mutase here.

 We present the reaction for the reverse reaction, the conversion of succinyl-CoA to (R)-methylmalonyl-CoA by the enzyme from Propionibacterium freudenreichii subsp. shermanii in two parts below.
-The enzyme is a heterodimer of an alpha and beta subunit and has a cofactor, adenosylcobalamin (coenzyme B12).
-In contrast, the human mutase, a homodimer, is very similar to the alpha subunit.
+The enzyme is a heterodimer composed of an alpha and a beta subunit, and it has a cofactor, adenosylcobalamin (coenzyme B12).
+In contrast, the human mutase, a homodimer, is similar to the alpha subunit.

 Figure \(\PageIndex{27}\) below the first parts of the reaction for the conversion of succinyl-CoA to (R)-methylmalonyl-CoA by the mutase from Propionibacterium freudenreichii subsp. shermanii